rndlabs/cow-docs/docs/5_tutorials/cowswap-trades-with-a-gnosis-safe-wallet/2_approving-the-tokens-to-sell.md

     safe.post_transaction(safe_tx)
 ```

-After testing in a fork, ape-safe will ask for your account password and submit the tx to the multisign.
+After testing in a fork, `ape-safe` will ask for your account password and submit the TX to the multisig.

-After the tx is executed, we would have our vanilla erc-20 tokens plus all approvals needed to submit an order.
+After the TX is executed, we would have our vanilla ERC20 tokens plus all approvals needed to submit an order.